Is Laser Vision Correction right for you?

 Learn more about the main guidelines below to see if you qualify.

-Each patient should consult their ophthalmologist about their eligibility for laser eye surgery.
+Each patient should consult their ophthalmologist about their eligibility for laser vision correction.
 But in general, here are the main requirements to be a candidate for ASA:

 Most ophthalmologists only accept patients 18 years and older for laser eye surgery because your vision can change in early adulthood.
 You can receive eye surgery as late as your 60s, but often, an additional eye issue prevents surgery from being prudent, such as the formation of a cataract.
 If you’re in your late 50s or 60s, talk with your ophthalmologist about your eyesight to determine if laser eye surgery is safe and recommended.